jfcameron/gitsync/README.md

 Useful for maintaining a workspace across multiple machines.

 ## Usage
-Enter your workspace path and github account name into the config section. then refer to gitsync.sh -h:
+Enter your workspace path and github account name into the config section:

+    USER="jfcameron"
+    PATH_TO_WORKSPACE=~/Workspace
+    MAX_REPOS=100

+then refer to gitsync.sh -h:

     #---------------------------------------------------------------------
     #